infincia/NetRNG/README.md

 while allowing the entropy to be validated for quality and ensuring that each machine can receive a specific amount of entropy per second, preventing starvation.

-But NetRNG itself actually does one job and only one job: it moves random data around on the local network.
-Everything else is left to other programs suited for each task.

 It is essentially a persistent pipeline from one machine to many others, with some minor additional restrictions on how the pipeline functions to make it suitable for the task.

+However, netrng.py itself does one job and only one job: it moves random data around on the local network.
+Other tasks like validating the samples and doing something with them are left to other programs that are good at them.

 ###Server

-The NetRNG server reads from ``/dev/hwrng`` (configurable), dividing the stream to non-repeating, non-overlapping samples of a size defined in the configuration file, then sends each one to clients on the local network.
+The NetRNG server reads from ``/dev/hwrng`` (configurable), dividing up the stream in to non-repeating, non-overlapping samples of a size defined in the configuration file, then sends each one to clients on the local network.

 The maximum number of clients that will be accepted can be configured on the server,